Security-Onion-Solutions/securityonion-docs/suricata.rst

 Performance
 -----------

-If Suricata is experiencing packet loss, then you may need to do one or more of the following: tune the ruleset (see the :ref:`nids` section), apply a :ref:`bpf`, adjust ``max-pending-packets`` in the Suricata configuration, or adjust :ref:`af-packet` workers in :ref:`administration` --> Configuration --> suricata --> config --> af-packet --> threads.
+If :ref:`grid` shows that Suricata is experiencing packet loss, then you may need to do one or more of the following:

+- tune the :ref:`nids` ruleset
+- apply a :ref:`bpf`
+- adjust ``max-pending-packets`` in :ref:`administration` --> Configuration --> suricata --> config --> max-pending-packets.
+- adjust :ref:`af-packet` workers in :ref:`administration` --> Configuration --> suricata --> config --> af-packet --> threads.

 .. note::